mikekwright/mikekwright.github.io/README.md

 You should now have all the tools necessary create new notebook entries using jupyter.

+**Note**: on Ubuntu you will also need to have a couple of other libraries.

+        apt install libfreetype6-dev libpng3

 ## Create Entry

 To create an entry you will want to start a new notebook and create an associated metadata file.